Habier/PawnShop/README.md

 This is about selling items with a buyback option.
 It allows the server to lend money to players with a per player limit.
-Well, for now it's only diamonds.
+Well, for now it is only one configurable item.

 Commands
 ===========